linebender/glazier/README.md

 This library is currently work in progress and should be considered experimental.
 Contributions are welcome, see [CONTRIBUTING](./CONTRIBUTING.md) for more details.

+For discussion, please look at or join [the #glazier stream on our zulip instance](https://xi.zulipchat.com/#narrow/stream/351333-glazier).

 ## Scope

 The following tasks are in scope.
 Mostly they are implemented, but as always